Week by week guide

 What happens to your body at 27 weeks pregnant?

 You might find some of the more embarrassing pregnancy side effects are bothering you now - piles, wind and even leaky boobs!
 Not enjoyable but totally normal and luckily they won’t last long.
 Once baby is born most of these annoying symptoms will ease off and be quickly forgotten as your world gets turned upside down in the most wonderful way.

-Nutrition at 27 weeks pregnant
+What to eat at 27 weeks pregnant?